PharaohTools/ptconfigure/README.md

  - Pear - Pear Package Manager
  - Phake - Phake - The PHP task creation tool (Make/Rake)
  - PharaohTools - Pharaoh Tools - Gotta Install them all
- - Phlagrant - Phlagrant - The Virtual Machine management solution for PHP
+ - PTVirtualize - PTVirtualize - The Virtual Machine management solution for PHP
  - Phrankinsense - Phrankinsense - The Pharaoh Tools Project Management Solution
  - Ping - Test a Ping to see if its responding
  - Port - Test a Port to see if its responding